khale/encryption-wrappers/README.md

 ## Crypto Wrappers

-This is just a set of shell scripts that wrap around the OpenSSL utility (because I can't seem to remember the incantations).
+This is a set of shell scripts that wrap around the OpenSSL utility (because I can't seem to remember the incantations).
+Used for manual encryption/decryption, both symmetric and asymmetric.

 ## Prerequisites